 More exterior views:

 A 1940 look at the theatre running "Anthony Adverse" (a 1936 release) along with "Jeepers Creepers," from October 1939.
-Thanks to Margot Gerber, then the American Cinematheque's publicist, for posting the photo on the Facebook page Vintage Los Angeles.
+Thanks to Margot Gerber, then the American Cinematheque's publicist, for sharing the photo in a 2015 post on the Facebook page Vintage Los Angeles.

 "Cabaret" and "Eye To Europe" playing in 1973.
 Thanks to Scott Gillettte for sharing the photo on the You Know You're From Santa Monica if private Facebook group.